Litter and fly-tipping

 Litter and fly-tipping represent waste that is disposed of illegally and irresponsibly with both being environmental crimes which constitute a serious offence that can lead to prosecution.

-Find here information on how to report a litter or fly-tipping problem; the provision of litter bins and their maintenance; national awareness raising campaigns; and, details of how to loan a kit for an organised local clean up event.
+Find information on how to report a litter or fly-tipping problem; the funding that is available to finance clearance of private land and introduce preventative actions to resolve the localised problem long-term; the provision of litter bins and their maintenance; national awareness raising campaigns; and details of how to loan a kit for an organised local clean up event.

 Litter is an anti-social behaviour which is a blight on our environment and a financial burden.
 This is highlighted by the fact that it costs Perth & Kinross Council over £2 million per annum to clear up litter.